 Content may contain affiliate links.
 When you shop the links, I receive a small commission at no cost to you.
 Thank you for supporting my small business.

 Benjamin Moore Classic Gray (OC-23) is a muted and subtle shade of gray that adds a freshness and warmth to any room.
-It is best paired with a clean, crisp white trim.
+It’s one of my most recommended neutral paint colors because it works well with SO many color schemes!

 BM classic gray header with text overlay